 Panelist: Christina Morin, Managing Principal, Investor Relations, Graham Partners

 As dealmakers look back at the pandemic and evaluate new deals, one of the biggest challenges they face is trying to assess the effect of Covid-19 on the target’s operating results.
-Buyers are focused on assessing the target’s resilience to crisis and plans in place to manage any future issues.
+Buyers, direct lenders and capital providers are focused on assessing the target’s resilience to crisis and plans in place to manage any future issues.
 Sellers, meanwhile, must ensure a buyer’s commitment to a deal and the risks involved.
-Have these changes created any additional liabilities for buyers or sellers?
+Have these changes created any additional liabilities for buyers, lenders or sellers?
 How have restructurings and reductions in hours or wages affected business?
 With many employees continuing to work from home, are cybersecurity and data privacy more of a concern?
 How may PPP loans, changes in accounting policies or revenue recognition affect balance sheets?